 - Wrestling – 1/500

 The speed of the athletes will also vary by the level of competition.
-A soccer game with preschoolers is slower than a college game, for example, so you can use a slower shutter if needed.
+A soccer game with preschoolers is slower than a college game, for example, so you won’t need a fast shutter speed, you can use a slower shutter speed if needed.

 Aperture is secondary to shutter speed in most sports photography situations.
 My advice is to use the aperture you need to get the shutter speed you want.
 On bright sunny days, my aperture might need to be f/11 or f/16 because there’s just so much light.
 On cloudy days or in dark gyms, I usually need my maximum aperture of f/2.8.